-In 2021, as we transitioned back to a more "normal" season, our teams continued to excel.
-At the region meet the varsity boys placed 1st, while the girls took 3rd.
-The JV teams were also impressive with the boys placing 1st and the girls taking 2nd.
-At the State Championship meet, the boys placed 5th, while the girls stunned the competition by taking 2nd overall, and sophomore Samantha McGarity claimed the individual 7A girls state championship.
+In 2021, our teams continued to excel, as the varsity boys placed 1st at region, while the girls took 3rd.
+The JV teams impressed with the boys placing 1st and the girls taking 2nd.
+At the State meet, the boys placed 5th, while the girls stunned the competition by taking 2nd overall, and sophomore Samantha McGarity claimed the individual 7A girls state championship.
+In 2023, the boys and girls repeated this performance at State (as did Sam), after each varsity squad had placed 2nd in the region, with each JV squad capturing the region championship.

-As with every year in school, athletes graduate and move on (the 2022 graduating class was the largest in program history), but the Hoyas are confident in the experienced athletes who are returning.
+As with every year in school, athletes graduate and move on, but the Hoyas are confident in the experienced athletes who are returning, which include both JV region individual champions and one varsity individual region champ.
 We are also excited to welcome a talented group of incoming freshmen, most of whom were developed in the Junior Hoya XC program.

 With over 100 athletes representing Harrison, we pride ourselves on giving them the opportunity to compete with the best runners from around the country.
-This season, we are planning an out-of-state meet at the Wendy's Invitational in Charlotte, NC, on October 1st.
+This season, we are planning two out-of-state meets.
+On September 23rd varsity/senior/upperclassmen athletes will compete at the Tohopekaliga XC Invitational in Kissimmee, FL.
+On October 7th the team will travel to Oakville, AL to once again compete at the Jesse Owens Classic.